In cases of advanced osteoarthritis, joint surgery with shoulder prostheses can improve your quality of life.

 The aim of the artificial shoulder joint is to:

-It is particularly important to precisely plan and select the right prosthesis.
-Modern technology such as computer-assisted implantation, patient-specific CT data and even robotics help to insert the shoulder prosthesis accurately and safely.
+Precise planning and selection of the right prosthesis are particularly important.
+Modern technology such as computer-assisted implantation , patient-specific CT data, and even robotics help ensure the shoulder prosthesis fits perfectly and is safe.

 What different types are there and when is a shoulder prosthesis necessary?

 The shoulder joint is a ball-and-socket joint.
-Choosing the right shoulder prosthesis depends on how badly the articular surfaces are damaged and whether the rotator cuff is still intact.
+The choice of the right shoulder prosthesis depends on the extent of damage to the joint surfaces and whether the rotator cuff is still intact.

-If only the humerus is affected - for example due to a fracture or limited arthrosis - and the socket (glenoid) is still well preserved, it is often sufficient to replace a hemiprosthesis, i.e. only the head of the humerus.
+If only the humerus is affected – for example by a fracture or limited arthrosis – and the joint socket (glenoid) is still well preserved, it is often sufficient to replace a hemiprosthesis, i.e. only the humeral head .

-To do this, the damaged joint surface of the humerus is removed and provided with a so-called shaft-free surface prosthesis.
-The natural bone is largely preserved - this is particularly gentle.
+To do this, the damaged joint surface of the humerus is removed and replaced with a so-called stemless surface prosthesis .
+The natural bone is largely preserved, making it particularly gentle.

 If desired or necessary, the pan can also be replaced.